 Areas of Focus: Anxiety, depression, PTSD and complex trauma, psychosis and schizophrenia, alcohol and/or drug use challenges; self-harm; and understanding and proficiently regulating emotions comprise Sandra’s areas of clinical practice and expertise.

 Larry Baer, Ph.D., C.Psych

-Dr. Baer is registered with the College of Psychologists of Ontario and l’Ordre des psychologues du Québec.
+Dr. Larry Baer is registered with the College of Psychologists of Ontario and l’Ordre des psychologues du Québec.
 He has a Ph.D. in clinical psychology from Concordia University in Montreal and a Master’s degree from McGill University.
 His training includes a postdoctoral fellowship at McGill University and a doctoral internship at the Centre for Addiction and Mental Health (CAMH).
-He currently holds a position as clinical psychologist in the Complex Mental Illness Program at CAMH.
+He currently holds a position as a clinical psychologist in the Complex Care and Recovery Program at CAMH.

 Dr. Baer treats a variety of clients and issues using interventions based primarily on cognitive behavioural therapy.
 His areas of clinical focus include anxiety, depression and psychosis.
 He specializes in working with young adults dealing with a first psychotic episode.

 Dr. Baer welcomes gay, lesbian, bi, and trans clients.
 He is interested in working with clients dealing with issues related to sexual orientation.
 He also has specific training in working with trans adults.